M64GitHub/libtsprites/README.md

 ```bash
 make lib
 ```
-For building your own applications using libtsprites, include the `include/tsprites.hpp` file in your projects compilation process, and `-ltsprites` in the linking step.
+For building your own applications using libtsprites
+ - include the`<PATH TO include>/tsprites.hpp` in your code
+ - optionally add `-I<PATH TO include>` to your compiler-flags
+ - add `-ltsprites` and `-L<PATH TO .so file>` in the linking step

-The most easy way to do this is to copy the library to `/usr/lib/`.
+The most easy way to do all this is to copy the library to `/usr/lib/`.
 ```bash
 sudo cp lib/libtsprites.so /usr/lib
 ```
-You then need not set LD_RELOAD and such for running your program.
+You then need not set LD_RELOAD and such for running your program, and are done by just including the header and use `-ltsprites`.

 ## EXAMPLE CODE
 For getting started quickly, example code is provided in the subfolder